 This is a post I wrote two months ago before complex life intervened...
 Apologies to readers expecting blogs about twice a month... regular service has resumed as of today

-Alister and I were inculcating our sons Brian and Rohan into a New Zealnd rite of passage- the quintessential kiwi summer card game "500".
+One afternoon Alister and I were inculcating our sons Brian and Rohan into a New Zealnd rite of passage- the quintessential kiwi summer card game "500".
 No New Zealnad holiday is complete without a game or three of 500.
-From games in gale lashed tents teetering on high passes over the years Alister and I have some understanding of the strategy.
+From games on sunny summer beaches and gale lashed tents teetering on high passes over the years Alister and I have some understanding of the strategy.
 But what was clear to us was a mystery to our sons:

-“Rohan, you did not need to trump that, we were going to win the trick anyway”
+“Rohan, you didn't need to trump that, we were going to win the trick anyway”

 ‘Brian, why did you play the 10 of spades?
 If you'd led a low heart I could have trumped”